About the VANISH

 Custom systems are available if more treatment capacity is required.

-Can the treated wastewater be discharged to the sewer?
+Can the treated wastewater be discharged to sewer?

-But an increasing number of municipalities do not allow any industrial wastewater to be deposed of through their sewer system, And municipalities that do allow discharge to sewer may make permitting so difficult and costly that the better option is to recycle.
+Exceptions: An increasing number of municipalities do not allow any industrial wastewater to be deposed of through their sewer system.
+Municipalities that do allow discharge to sewer make insist on monthly water quality tests that make discharge to sewer too costly.
+In that case, recycling the clarified water may the better option.

 What about service?